 For as long as humans have had the goal to explore our planet, they have also had the need to devise a navigation method to make this process easier, and more importantly, a method which was reliable and repeatable.
 As these exploration and discovery missions took explorers over longer distances and away from land, which is super handy for sighting back to and knowing where you are, a world-wide system that could be used day or night was needed.
 With a rather long history of discovery, trail, and error, latitude also known as 'parallels' the east-west portion of a geographic grid measured with angles between 0 and 90° and longitude became a world-wide grid system, giving an explorer the ability to know where they were at all times, with a general error of about 10 feet.
 Not too bad without a GPS receiver!

 Geographic grids are created when a grid is applied to the Earth (initially a sphere for easy measuring, as we will see in this section, then later, that sphere is transformed into an ellipsoid) and the intersections are labeled via a Cartesian Coordinate system method.
-In this section, we will look at the specifics of creating that grid, by first by creating a sphere-based Earth-centered, Earth-fixed coordinate system (EFEC coordinate system) Earth-centered, Earth-fixed coordinate systems use the center of the Earth as a start point for measurements, while local-north systems use a smaller area affixed to the Earth’s surface as the start point).
-ECEF coordinate system require us to select a principle meridian (the north-south line from which to establish the X origin point, aka the place to start counting) and an before laying out the grid.
+In this section, we will look at the specifics of creating that grid, by first by creating a sphere-based Earth-centered, Earth-fixed coordinate system (EFEC coordinate system) Earth-centered, Earth-fixed coordinate systems use the center of the Earth as a start point A GIS vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects geometry type which is made up of just one vertex pl. vertices One of a set of ordered x,y coordinate pairs that defines the shape of a line or polygon feature. , marking a single XY location in any given geographic or projected coordinate system. for measurements, while local-north systems use a smaller area affixed to the Earth’s surface as the start point A GIS vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects geometry type which is made up of just one vertex pl. vertices One of a set of ordered x,y coordinate pairs that defines the shape of a line or polygon feature. , marking a single XY location in any given geographic or projected coordinate system. ).
+ECEF coordinate system require us to select a principle meridian (the north-south line from which to establish the X origin point A GIS vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects geometry type which is made up of just one vertex pl. vertices One of a set of ordered x,y coordinate pairs that defines the shape of a line or polygon feature. , marking a single XY location in any given geographic or projected coordinate system. , aka the place to start counting) and an before laying out the grid.
 Since the goal of an ECEF coordinate systems is to label locations on a 3D sphere, we can't efficiently use a linear unit of measure, like feet or meters.
 As we will see when the lines are drawn and the labels placed, using angles to establish measurements will be a boatload easier than using linear units, which would only be accomplished by wrapping an imaginary cloth tape measure around the Earth, which wouldn't lay flat, and really only measure the circumference, and what would the circumference even tell us .... you get it ... or you will when we look at establishing the line of latitude also known as 'parallels' the east-west portion of a geographic grid measured with angles between 0 and 90° and longitude.

 longitude is an and is just one example of a geographic grid the result of using an established angular unit of measure to label the intersections of north-south and east-west lines on the surface of the Earth starting the labels at a principal meridian the north-south line from which the labeling begins.
 East-west lines have a very obvious start point: the equator.
 North-south lines must start somewhere, so when it is established for a particular geographic grid, it can be considered the principal meridian. , utilizing a specific principle meridian, the Prime Median, and degrees measurement of plane angle, representing 1⁄360 of a full rotation (circle).
 In full, a degree of arc or arc degree.
 Usually denoted by ° as the angular unit of measure the selected units for measuring angles.
 Choices include degree and radians. to label and later be able to navigate to locations on the Earth’s surface.